pygeosx — GEOS in Python

 GEOS can be manipulated and executed through a Python script.

-High-level control of GEOS is managed through the top-level pygeosx
+High-level control of GEOS is managed through the top-level pygeosx functions,

-.
+like initialize and run.
 GEOS’s data can be manipulated by getting

 pylvarray views of LvArray objects living in GEOS’s data repository.

-views are fetched by calling Wrapper.value()
+These pylvarray views are fetched by calling Wrapper.value() after getting

-out of the data repository.
+a Wrapper out of the data repository.

 Warning

-module provides plenty of opportunities to crash Python.
+The pygeosx module provides plenty of opportunities to crash Python.

 See the Segmentation Faults section below.